- OLED: LG created its OLED TVs to produce perfect black with self-lit pixels to enhance image details in the picture's dark areas.

 Color issues with LG TVs actually start with the phenomenon of the device turning itself on and off, which is followed by a popping noise.
 At the end of this series of events is when the colors, such as greens, change.
 This is another issue to monitor in the store when looking at showroom models.

 Some consumers have reported a lack of sound output, which can sometimes be remedied by doing a hard turn-off and turn-on.
 Connect external speakers to help you detect if the sound has returned.
 In a new television, you should not need to take these steps.
-Most customers would refer to their LG extended warranty to get the problem repaired
+If they bought a protection plan upfront, most customers would want to refer to the company they bought it from to get the problem repaired

 According to Forbes